Emperor Jones

 But no, Rufus merely gets his come-uppance, learning nothing by his experience.
 He is not capable of growing or learning, & any regret he feels is only due to fear, not conscience.

-The meaning of it all is very hard to fathom though there's certainly nothing subtle about its manner & method.
+Any higher meaning of it all is very hard to fathom though there's certainly nothing subtle about the story's manner & method.
 The ideas for the character are redacted from the history of Henri Christophe (1767-1820), who escaped slavery & became a dictator in Haiti.

 King Henri faked his own nobility & abused his power, a lot like the Emperor Jones, & like Jones he kept a silver bullet handy in case things went awry.

 Emperor Jones Now this has sounded like a very negative review, by way of understanding why it would offend middle class blacks of the era.
-Average black filmgoers didn't hate it quite so much, & some scenes, like when the Rufus is sold into slavery but soon turns the tables on his would-be white master & becomes himself the master.
+Average black filmgoers didn't hate it quite so much, & some scenes got loud glad responses from black audiences.
+As for example when Rufus is sold into slavery but soon turns the tables on his would-be white master & becomes himself the master.

 For instance, his extended come-uppance when chased around by voodoo spirits in the jungle of the island kingdom, I loved that crap, the same way I've enjoyed lots of awful jungle adventures.